Seid-Sualeh/Evangadi_Forum_Front-end/README.md

 🚀 Key Features
 🧠 AI Integration

-Integrated AI system that provides definitions or explanations for each question.
+Integrated AI system that provides definitions or explanations for each question.and give suggestions 3 best books,3 youtube channels and 3 websites

-Uses backend AI API (e.g., Gemini, OpenAI, or Hugging Face) to suggest meanings or related concepts.
+Uses backend AI API (e.g., Gemini) to suggest meanings or related concepts.

 🙋‍♂️ Question & Answer System